Refinance Calculator

 We do not have a large team of loan officers that require us to pay out large commissions.
 Instead we have a small team of highly experienced and trained professionals to handle your home loans.

-When you show no points, does that also mean no origination fees and/or mortgage broker fees?
+When you show no points, does that also mean there are no additional charges like origination or broker fees?

 Yes.
-At Sammamish Mortgage you will find that anytime we offer or advertise no points, it assumes no origination fees.
-Many banks, credit unions and mortgage companies will advertise and offer no point loans on their website only to disclose later in the loan process or in fine print that there is a minimum 1% origination fee added to the loan.
-We feel that this is a deceptive practice and although it is legal, we feel strongly that it should not be allowed.
+At Sammamish Mortgage, when we advertise no points, it also means there are no hidden charges like origination fees.
+Many banks, credit unions, and mortgage companies may promote no-point loans, only to reveal later in the process or in the fine print that a minimum 1% fee is added to the loan.
+While this practice is legal, we believe it is misleading and does not align with transparent lending standards.

 Do you guarantee your closing costs?